boomcan90/Uniswap-v2/README.md

 2. At this point, a new network needs to be added to metamask.
 Metamask ships with a default "Localhost 8545" network, but this is not compatible with Ganache out of the box.
 We need to delete this network and add it with the correct settings to get it to work.
 Under "Settings" > "Networks", click on "Localhost 8545" and then on "Delete".
 Confirm Deleting the Network by pressing the red button.

 3. Click on the Add a network button on the top right.
 Under "Network Name" enter Ganache, under "New RPC URL" enter http://127.0.0.1:7545, under "ChainID" enter 1337, and under Currency Symbol enter "ETH" and then select "Save".
 You will now be able to import accounts from Ganache.
-Always ensure that you are working with the "Custom RPC" network and not any other networks in MetaMask.
+Always ensure that you are working with the "Ganache" network and not any other networks in MetaMask.

    To see an expanded view of your wallet, click on the "Account Options" ellipsis to the right of the account and click on "Expand View".

    Currently, your account name is "Account 1" and you control 0 ETH.
 To complete transactions through the wallet, you will import accounts from Ganache into your MetaMask wallet as "imported" accounts.
 In Ganache, you can view the key icon to the right of the public key of each account, click on the key icon of the second account and you can view the private key of the account.
 Copy the private key and use it for importing the account into MetaMask.

-   In the expanded view of MetaMask, click on the "My Accounts" image on the top right, and select "Import Account", select "Private Key" from the dropdown menu and paste the copied private key from the previous step.
+   In the expanded view of MetaMask, click on the "My Accounts" icon on the top right, and select "Import Account", select "Private Key" from the dropdown menu and paste the copied private key from the previous step.
 Click on "Import" and you have successfully imported a Ganache account to your MetaMask Wallet.
 You now control 100 ETH from "Account 2".
 Use the same method to add "Account 3", which corresponds to the third account from Ganache.

-4. In MetaMask, expand the view of the first account and click on "Add Tokens" to add the CMU Token to the account.
-Click on "Custom Token" and paste the copied address in the "Step 3" and click on "Add Custom Token", and then click on "Import Tokens".
+4. In MetaMask, expand the view of the "Account 2" and click on "Import Tokens" to add the CMU Token to the account.
+Click on "Custom Token" and paste the CMU Token contract address from "Step 3" and click on "Add Custom Token", and then click on "Import Tokens".
 You have now successfully added CMU Tokens to your  account.
-Do the same step for TartanToken for the same account; and for the other imported account.
+Do the same step for TartanToken for the same account.
+Repeat both the steps to import CMUToken and Tartan Token for "Account 3".